cmatthews20/pytest-regression-plus/REPORTNOTES.md

 call pytest on the command line without any arguments: by default, starts in working dir, and searches recursively in sub dirs to find available tests, and run all of them.

+run with -s since pytest wants to hide a lot of output to keep things clean

-can also provide a dir, file, or specific test for pytest if you dont want to use the working dir.
+can also provide a dir, file, or specific test for pytest if you do not want to use the working dir.

 ```bash
 # Run all tests